arinze-edeh/cloud-infrastructure-devops-labs/aws/automation-iac/event-driven-priority-queue-orchestration/README.md

 **Core Requirements:**

 - Two SQS queues: `nautilus-High-Priority-Queue` and `nautilus-Low-Priority-Queue`
-- One SNS topic: `nautilus-Priority-Queues-Topic` with attribute-based filter policies
+- One SNS topic: `nautilus-Priority-Queues-Topic` with attribute-based SNS filter policies
 - One Lambda function: `nautilus-priorities-queue-function` that polls high-priority first and falls back to low
-- One IAM role: `lambda_execution_role` with least-privilege SQS and SNS permissions
+- One IAM role: `lambda_execution_role` with least-privilege SQS permissions
-- All infrastructure defined as code via AWS CloudFormation for repeatability and auditability
+- All infrastructure provisioned via AWS CloudFormation for repeatability and auditability

 ---